Contemporary Photography & the Ideological Frameworks of Landscape Critique

 Krauss, Rosalind.
 The Originality of the Avant-Garde and Other Modernist Myths.
 Cambridge, MA: MIT Press, 1985.

 Matalon, Ohad.
-Photo Op: Exhibition Statements and Functional Performances, 2014.
+Photo Op: Artist Statement, 2014.

 Merleau-Ponty, Maurice.
 Phenomenology of Perception.
 London: Routledge, 2012.